Cricket clothing and equipment: Clothing and protective gear

 Batsmen are allowed to wear gloves while batting.
 The batsman can also be caught out if the ball touches the glove instead of the bat, provided the hand is in contact with the bat.
 This is because the glove is considered to be the extension of the bat.
 The batsmen may also wear protective helmets, usually with a visor, to protect themselves.
 Helmets are usually employed when facing fast bowlers.
 While playing spinners, they might not be used (though injuries are still possible).

 Fieldsmen cannot use gloves to field the ball.
 If they wilfully use any part of their clothing to field the ball they may be penalised five penalty runs to the opposition.
 If the fielders are fielding close to the batsman, they are allowed to use helmets and leg guards worn under their clothing.

-As the wicket-keeper is positioned directly behind the batsman, and therefore has the ball bowled directly at them, they are the only fielder allowed to wear gloves and (external) leg guards.
+As the wicket-keeper is positioned directly behind the batsman, and therefore has the ball bowled directly at him, they are the only fielder allowed to wear gloves and (external) leg guards.

-Cricket clothing is generally white in Test cricket, as is traditional, but limited-overs cricket players generally have clothing based on team colours, similar to other sports.
+Cricket clothing is generally white in Test cricket, as is traditional, but limited-overs cricket players generally wear clothing based on team colours, similar to other sports.